 Construction work

 Work carried out on the castle ranges from minor maintenance to major campaigns.
-These projects are run alongside tourist activities.
+These projects run in parallel with tourist activities.

-Projects at Chillon are split across two branches: how the project fits in with neighbouring sections or parts of the building, and the annual cycle of thematic campaigns.
+Projects at Chillon are split across two branches: in alignment with neighbouring sections or parts of the building, and the annual cycle of themed campaigns.

-Since October 2017, Chillon Castle Foundation and the Canton of Vaud have been carrying out landscaping work in the local area, installing street lighting and building a cafeteria pavilion.
-The aim is to give the site a makeover, better protect the environment and enhance the visitor experience.
-Phase 1a, work on the Chillon gardens, was staggered from September to mid-October 2018, and phase 1b ran from mid-October to the end of November 2018 along the castle dock and up to the castle.
-Work on the cafeteria pavilion began on 22 October 2018 and is due to be complete by 31 March 2020.
-The entire project is due to be finalised in May 2020.
-In the meantime, varying traffic restrictions will be in place, especially in the off-peak season.
+Since October 2017, the Chillon Castle Foundation and the State of Vaud have been working on the landscaping of the estate, the installation of public lighting and the construction of a pavilion-cafeteria, the Café Byron.
+The aim was to beautify the site, better protect the environment and improve the visitor experience.
+Phase 1a ran from September to mid-October 2018 with the redevelopment of the garden, and phase 1b from mid-October to the end of November 2018 along the quay to the castle.
+Construction of the Café Byron began on 22.10.2018 and will be completed on 31.03.2020.
+All these works were completed in May 2020.

 Since Chillon is open to the public almost every day of the year, a delicate (yet interesting) balance must be struck between construction projects and tourist activities.